Essential coronavirus info We are continuing to welcome our new and returning students. Your safety is our first priority.

-Dr Zoetanya Sujon is a Senior Lecturer in Digital Media and teaches across a range of Communications and Media courses at London College of Communication, specialising in social technologies, digital cultures, and platform politics.
+Dr Zoetanya Sujon is a Senior Lecturer and Programme Director in Communications and Media at London College of Communication.

-Currently, these interests are based around four themes: social technologies and platform politics; the intersections between privacy and sharing culture; innovation and virtual technologies; and the impact of digital media on changing skill sets and digital literacies.
+Currently, these interests are based around four themes: social media, technologies and platform politics; the intersections between dataveillance, privacy and sharing culture; innovation and emerging technologies; and the impact of digital media on changing skill sets and digital literacies.

-Zoetanya’s current work examines social technologies from many perspectives including:
+Zoetanya’s recent work examines social technologies from many perspectives including:

-Zoetanya is also writing her first book, 'The Social Media Age: Power and Participation in a Connected World', which takes up these questions examining the impact of social platforms across political economic and cultural spheres (Sage, publication 2019).
+Zoetanya’s first book, 'The Social Media Age: Power and Participation in a Connected World', takes up these questions examining the impact of social platforms across political economic and cultural spheres (Sage, 2021).

-Before joining LCC, Zoetanya was a Senior Lecturer in Media and Communications at Regent’s University London and she has also developed, taught and examined many courses at Carleton University, London School of Economics and Political Science, Goldsmiths University, and Birkbeck, University of London (see sujonz.wordpress.com for details).
+Following this, Zoetanya was a Senior Lecturer in Media and Communications at Regent’s University London (2010-2018) and she has also developed, taught and examined many courses at Carleton University, London School of Economics and Political Science, Goldsmiths University, and Birkbeck, University of London.

-Zoetanya is keen to supervise PhD students interested in aspects of social technologies and emerging media practices.
+Zoetanya is keen to supervise PhD students interested in any aspect of social media, social technologies, surveillance and emerging media practices.

 View the BA (Hons) Advertising course page.